Skip to Main Content

 Open Access Publishing and UCD Library

-UCD Library, as a member of the IReL consortium of Irish academic libraries, has entered into a number of Transformative Open Access Publishing agreements with key scholarly publishers.
+IReL consortium of Irish academic libraries, on behalf of UCD and other higher education instituiotns, has negotiated a number of Transformative Open Access Publishing agreements with key scholarly publishers.
 Transformative agreements shift the payments away from subscription-based reading towards open access publishing.
 They ensure that scholarly research outputs are freely available online to all, with no, or limited, licence restrictions.

 These agreements allow UCD corresponding authors to publish an agreed number of Open Access articles in the publishers' academic journals without paying Article Processing Charges (APCs).